Feeling Alone On Valentine's Day? Six Ways To Embrace Solitude

 Engage with your community

-Getting involved in your local community can be a rewarding way to spend Valentine's Day and might be an effective strategy for mitigating loneliness in the long term.
-Research has identified social integration as a facet of well-being, as it can ensure individuals receive the emotional and practical support to thrive.
-Volunteering can be an opportunity to realize that, even without a romantic partner, you're an integral part of a larger community.
+Getting involved in your local community can be a rewarding way to spend Valentine's Day, and might be an effective strategy for mitigating loneliness long-term.
+Research has identified social integration as an important facet of wellbeing, as it helps ensure individuals receive the emotional and practical support needed to thrive.

-Consider volunteering with a local organization, attending a community gathering, or participating in a class or workshop on Valentine's Day.
-By engaging meaningfully with your community, you can bring a smile to someone else’s face and create new connections.
-You may even gain a sense of belonging and purpose that may come from contributing positively to your city, town, or neighborhood.
+On Valentine’s Day, consider volunteering with a local organization, attending a community gathering, or participating in a class or workshop.
+By engaging meaningfully with your community, you not only benefit from the possibility of new connections, but also from the sense of belonging and purpose that can come from contributing positively to your city, town, or neighborhood.

 Getty/Daniel Allan